joshmallow/hdm-node-client/README.md

 const client = new Client();
 ```

 This will use the default api url.
-If you want to use a different one, you can do that:
+If you want to use a different one, you can set the global host option like that:
 ```
-const client = new Client('https://myApi/v0/');
+const client = new Client({ host: 'https://myApi/v0/' });
 ```

 Now you can use the client to access the api.
 Let's see where Mr Smith has his office: